chalk-ai/docs/resolver-run-conditions.md

 ---
-title: Online / Offline
+title: Run Conditions (Online / Offline)
-description: Predict and train.
+description: How to specify run conditions for different resolvers
 ---

----

-Chalk supports online and offline resolvers.
-Online resolvers produce features for online inference, and offline resolvers produce offline training data.
+Each Chalk resolver you write has run conditions.
+The most fundamental of these, and the main focus of this section, will be the online/offline condition.
+However, there are additional ways of optionally specifying further conditions on when a resolver runs: these include environment, tags, and scheduling.

-## Storage
+## Offline vs. Online

 Online and offline resolvers have different read/write needs.
 Your online environment stores data that you want to cache for the period you'd like to cache it.
 While this is usually a small amount of data, you want exceptionally fast reads.